qm2/gpress/README.md

 By default, the outputs are printed in the command window.

-11. To do range search on chromosome 1 with range from 1000 to 1000000 on compressed sparse matrix files based on compressed GFF file from folder **gtf1**,
+12. To do range search on chromosome 1 with range from 1000 to 1000000 on compressed sparse matrix file based on compressed GFF file from folder **gtf1**,
 ```
 ./gpress -qsr 1000 1000000 1 gtf1
 ```